 Braids, plaits, locs, and twists are among the most popular styles for Black men.
 With the right stylist, any of these looks are achievable, but caring for your hair properly is a must if you want to grow healthy hair.
 No matter which style you choose, dedicating time to wash, condition, and even trim your growing hair should be a priority.

 For those just trying out protective styling and looking for a low-maintenance style, Bertin recommends cornrows.
 "I would say that cornrows are probably easiest to keep up at home.
-All you really have to do is protect them at night and keep them moisturized.
-However, I’d personally give £20,000 to any guy at the beginning of their hair journey that can cornrow themselves."
-We agree—that would be pretty impressive.
+All you really have to do is protect them at night and keep them moisturized."

 Pick Up a Leave-In

-Bertin says a leave-in conditioner is an ideal starter product if you're just getting into caring for your hair beyond a low fade.
+Bertin says a leave-in conditioner, like the Shea Moisture 100% Virgin Coconut Oil Daily Hydration Leave-In Treatment ($11), is an ideal starter product if you're just getting into caring for your hair beyond a low fade.
 "Start with a leave-in conditioner.
 I spritz it on my hair every evening and even more liberally on wash day after rinsing out the conditioner."

 Develop a Nightly Routine

 Aside from applying a leave-in to keep the hair moisturized, a durag or a satin/silk pillowcase is essential for nighttime haircare.
 "It’s so, so, so important to stop that moisture loss," says Bertin.
 "You’ll notice such a difference.
 The cotton of a normal pillowcase will strip so much much-needed moisture from your hair."
+Try Taelor Boutique's Black Silk Durag ($15).
 Nighttime routines don't have to have a lot of steps, we promise.
 "Spritz in a leave-in conditioner and put your durag on.
 You’ll wake up with moisturized hair that will stay healthy and supple throughout the day," says Bertin.

 Say Goodbye to Your Multitasking Hair Products